 - Now choose a second colour.
 Harmonize the colour by mixing it together with the first colour.

-- Create a third colour and again mix in some of the first colour
+- Choose a third colour and again mix in some of the first colour

-Colour harmony is created by mixing paint colours together and by glazing thin layers over other paint colours.
+Colour harmony can be created by either mixing paint colours together or by glazing thin layers over other paint colours.

 Encaustic Colour Mixing Tips

 - Many artists mix encaustic colours directly on the heated palette instead of in pots.
 If you’re used to using pots, I recommend that you try it this way at least once

 - Use natural golden encaustic medium for mixing colours on the yellow side of the colour wheel.
 Use filtered white medium for mixing other colours.
 Encaustic medium made from natural golden beeswax will have that wonderful beeswax smell—white medium will not.

 - Mix a little white encaustic paint or white tube oil into golden medium, you will get a lovely buff white.
 For pure white, you need to use filtered white medium.